 For any family, having a member who is being treated for cancer is always difficult, but never more so than during the holiday season.
-The financial fallout of cancer treatment might hinder a family from offering some sort of normalcy to their celebration.
-Due to the generosity of so many, we are now able to make a difference this holiday season.
-Thank you to all who participated in our Toys and Treats Fundraisers.
+The financial fallout of cancer treatment might hinder a family from offering some of the normalcy to their celebration.
+That's where Amy's Elves steps in.
+To learn how your business or social club can become one of our Amy's Elves for 2015, please contact us at amystreat.org.

 Chef Evan Hennessy (L) with Amy's Treat Board Treasurer and Guest Chef Michael Meserve in the kitchen of the sold-out event at Stages @ One Washington